Igigog/anomaly-modding-book/src/glossary/glossary.md

 <tbody>
   <tr id="Luabind">
     <td>Luabind</td>
     <td>Luabind is a library that helps you create bindings between C++ and Lua.
 It has the ability to expose functions and classes, written in C++, to Lua.
 It will also supply the functionality to define classes in lua and let them derive from other lua classes or C++ classes.
-Lua classes can override virtual functions from their C++ baseclasses.
+Lua classes can override virtual functions from their C++ base classes.
 It is written towards Lua 5.x, and does not work with Lua 4.</td>
   </tr>
   <tr id="LuaJIT">
     <td>LuaJIT</td>